-The scientists warned that not all gels they analyzed contained the proper form of Aloe vera - they must contain the stabilized gel that exists in the center of the plant in order to be effective.
+The scientists warned that not all gels they analyzed contained the proper form of Aloe vera - they must contain the stabilized gel that exists in the center of the plant to be effective.

-They reported that a "gel formed with carbopol 974p (1%) and Aloe vera promotes significant wound healing and closure in diabetic rats compared with the commercial product and provides a promising product to be used in diabetes-induced foot ulcers".
+They reported that a "gel formed with carbopol 974p (1 percent) and Aloe vera promotes significant wound healing and closure in diabetic rats compared with the commercial product and provides a promising product to be used in diabetes-induced foot ulcers."

-The team had set out to determine whether the methanol extract of leaf skins and flowers of Aloe vera might have beneficial effects on human health.
+The team set out to determine whether the methanol extract of leaf skins and flowers of Aloe vera might have beneficial effects on human health.
 The scientists focused on the extract's possible antioxidant and antimycoplasmic activities.